10 Common IT Interview Questions and How to Answer Them

 If you’re stuck, ask about the company’s work culture, or more specifics about the job that you’d like to clarify.

-Refreshing your skills
+Refreshing your skills ahead of an interview

 Maybe it’s been a while since you last configured a network or fixed somebody’s wifi issues.
 Or maybe you’re not too familiar with one aspect of the job description.
 Take some time to practice before an interview to make sure you can go in confidently.
 There are several guided projects on Coursera that can help brush up your IT skills:

-Get interview ready and build IT skills on Coursera
+Get interview-ready and build IT skills on Coursera

-To prepare for a career in IT, try Google's IT Support Professional Certificate.
-In less than six months, you'll learn to perform day-to-day IT support tasks like computer assembly, wireless networking, and customer service, as well as how to use Linux and binary code, as you get job-ready with industry leaders from Google.
+IT professionals must have a strong grasp of both foundational and emerging concepts and tools in the field.
+To prepare for a career in IT, consider enrolling in Google's IT Support Professional Certificate.
+Over five courses, you'll learn to perform day-to-day IT support tasks like computer assembly, wireless networking, and customer service, as well as how to use Linux and binary code, as you get job-ready with industry leaders from Google.

 Keep reading